Fed Baby's

 Fed Baby's is a collaborative mixtape between rappers Moneybagg Yo and YoungBoy Never Broke Again.
-It was released on November 16, 2017 through Never Broke Again, Bread Gang Entertainment, Collective Music Group, Atlantic Records, Interscope Records and N-Less Entertainment.
-The mixtape has two features from Young Thug and Quavo.
-The day after the mixtape was released, YoungBoy dissed MoneyBagg Yo in a video posted to Instagram, saying: "Fuck that tape!
+It was released on November 16, 2017, through Never Broke Again, Bread Gang Entertainment, Collective Music Group, Atlantic Records, Interscope Records and N-Less Entertainment.
+The mixtape includes two features from Young Thug and Quavo.

+The day after the mixtape was released, YoungBoy dissed Moneybagg Yo in a video posted to Instagram, saying: "Fuck that tape!
 And I want smoke, bitch I ain't playin'".

 The mixtape later debuted at number 21 on the US Billboard 200.